kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 ## 4. Summary

-The blog gives the landscape overview of declarative configuration technology, focusing on the KCL concept, core features, usage cases and comparison with other configuration languages, hoping to help you understand declarative configuration technology and KCL language.
+The blog gives a landscape overview of declarative configuration technology, focusing on the KCL concept, core features, usage cases and comparison with other configuration languages, hoping to help you understand declarative configuration technology and KCL language.
 For more information about the concept, background and design of KCL, please visit the [KCL website](https://kcl-lang.io/)

 ## 5. Reference